CaskProtocol/cask-lightpaper/README.md

 is for funds to be sent to a yield aggregator such as [Yearn Finance](https://yearn.finance/) or [Beefy Finance](https://beefy.finance/).
 Additional yield strategies will be developed over time.

-All operational decisions such as which chains, what stablecoins to support, yield strategy allocation are governed by the [Cask DAO](cask-dao.md).
+All operational decisions such as which chains, what stablecoins to support, and yield strategy allocation are governed by the [Cask DAO](cask-dao.md).